 QUARTERLY REVIEW, OCTOBER, 1857.
 "Sets before us a real picture of the school days at Rugby. . .
-This attractive and suggestive book is sin-gularly free from all sickly sentimentalism.
-Tom's plain unvanished tale is told in simple language, but the highest themes are often touched on, and with an earnestness so natural and unaffected that the serious tone never jars.
-The book will be read with general pleasure. .
-The Squire's parental and parting counsels-manly, honest thoughts er-pressed in plain words, and no mistake, will. we trust, long find an echo in thousands of English hearts."
+This attractive and suggestive book is singularly free from all sickly sentimentalism.
+Tom's plain unvarnished tale is told in simple language, but the highest themes are often touched on, and with an earnestness so natural and unaffected that the serious tone never jars.
+The book will be read with general pleasure. book will be read with general pleasure.
+The Squire's parental and parting counsels-manly, honest thoughts expressed in plain words, and no mistake, will, we trust, long find an echo in thousands of English hearts."

 THE TIMES, OCTOBER 9, 1857.

 "It is difficult to estimate the amount of good which may be done by Tom Brown's School Days.
-It gives in the main a most faithful and interesting picture of our public schools. . .
-But it is more than this; it is an attempt, a very noble and successful attempt, to Christianize the society of our youth through the only practicable channel. a hearty and brotherly sympathy with their feelings; a book, in short, which an English father might well wish to sce in the hands of his sou."
+It gives in the main a most faithful and interesting picture of our public schools. . . .
+But it is more than this; it is an attempt, a very noble and successful attempt, to Christianize the society of our youth through the only practicable channel-a hearty and brotherly sympathy with their feelings; a book, in short, which an English father might well wish to see in the hands of his son."